-Contrary to what most people believe, batteries are more complex than they seem, so much so that even technical people don’t find it easy to understand the process of charging.
-Car battery charging is an important step in basic care and maintenance, especially if you don’t drive your car frequently.
+Contrary to what most people believe, batteries are more complicated than they seem, so much so that even technical people don’t find it easy to understand the process of charging.
+Car battery charging is an essential step in primary care and maintenance, especially if you don’t drive your car frequently.

-It’s critical to ensure that your battery runs on a sufficient charge, otherwise the battery will discharge easily and experience low starting and auxiliary power frequently.
+It’s critical to ensure that your battery runs on a sufficient charge; otherwise, the battery will discharge in time and experience low starting and auxiliary power frequently.
 It’s a simple procedure that every motorist should know, so take a few minutes to study the following tips:

 Check to see if your battery requires charging

 Never charge a full battery since this will damage the internal components.
 In general, batteries need charging if they have been stored unused for long periods or if the battery had been accidentally drained.
 It’s also good practice to charge a battery that is showing signs of age in order to restore it, at least temporarily.